 How to get started with service recovery in healthcare

 Across industries, customer service is a nonnegotiable for driving satisfaction and brand loyalty.
 Consumers’ expectations for 5-star treatment and a seamless, frictionless experience have never been greater.
-This trend has made its way into the healthcare space: Patients demand excellent customer service at every step of their journey to care.
+This trend has made its way into the healthcare space: Patients demand excellent customer service in healthcare at every step of their journey.

 But healthcare has higher stakes than traditional consumer industries.
 And customer service in healthcare is more important than ever to the overall patient experience.
 Customer service also impacts how patients connect with their doctors, how highly they rate the organization, and how likely they are to return for future care.
 Healthcare experiences are emotional.
 People feel uniquely vulnerable when they’re in a hospital, doctor’s office, or clinic.
 What may seem like a minor frustration to some feels like a major setback to others and erodes patients’ trust in your organization as well as its ability to provide safe, high-quality care.
 After all, if you can’t get the small things right, how can they feel comfortable putting their health—or a loved one’s health—in your hands?